If you’re a gardener, you’ve probably experienced this houseplants heartbreak…

 Here are a few reasons why your leaves may be turning brown and how you can prevent this from happening.

-To get rid of brown tips on your spider plants, follow these easy steps every day / week:
+To get rid of brown leaf tips on your spider plant, follow these easy steps every day / week:

 - Consistent watering – water only when the soil is almost dry